 The project location was an active hotel in the very crowded and congested Union Square area of San Francisco, with no available street parking.
 Work hours were restricted due to the fact that the hotel was fully operational at the time.
 To further complicate matters, there was no access to the roof and all materials had to be carried through a narrow service stairwell, then a 200 stair climb to get to the point of entry.
 From there, an extension ladder had to be lowered 20 feet into a sunken well where the skylights were assembled.
-There were two areas specified for new skylights which were replacing very old existing wire glass assemblies that had experienced leak issues throughout the years due to deteriorated glazing.
+There were two areas specified for new skylights which were replacing very old existing wire glass assemblies that were leaking due to deteriorated glazing.

 The largest skylight was over an active kitchen which required interior scaffolding and plastic tarps set up to protect the prep area.
-Two smaller ones were over the Elk’s Lodge.
-One over a storage area and the other directly over the men’s room, which had vintage glass panels right below the skylights.
-This required removing and repairing the glass panel ceiling which was 10 to 15 feet below the roof deck on which a skylight would sit.
-The two smaller skylights were on the opposite side of the building which required them to first load materials up the stairwell and bring it through a narrow upper roof to get to the location above the work site.
-In order for the workers to access the site, they had to crawl through a three foot hole in the kitchen because no materials could be brought through.
+Two smaller ones were over the Elks Lodge on the opposite side of the building which required them to first load materials up the stairwell and bring it through a narrow upper roof to get to the location above the work site.
+In order for the workers to access the site, they had to crawl through a three-foot hole in the kitchen because no materials could be brought through.
 Frames had to be built on the higher roof and then lowered to the small roof below.

-Wasco’s Horizon polycarbonate skylight system was chosen over glass because it is lightweight, impact resistant, UV protected and, most of all, easy to install, thereby reducing installation time and labor costs, which was critical given the numerous challenges posed by the extreme work location and restricted time frame.
+Wasco’s Horizon S-Series polycarbonate skylight system was chosen over glass because it is lightweight, impact resistant, UV protected and, most of all, easy to install.
+Installation time and labor costs were reduced, which was critical given the numerous challenges posed by the extreme work location and restricted time frame.

 The large skylight was a 32’ x 13’ double pitch, Horizon polycarbonate with a 6:12 pitch utilizing a Pinnacle 350 framing system.
 The two smaller ones were 13.5’ x 7.5’ with a 6:12 pitch.